Gus Sundstrom

-Gus Sundstrom (October 28, 1858-September 9, 1936) was the first swim instructor and swim coach at Manhattan's New York Athletic ClubNew York Athletic Club (NYAC), and served for fifty years, from 1885-1935, mentoring several world record holders and Olympians.
+Gus Sundstrom (October 28, 1858-September 9, 1936) was the first swim instructor and swim coach at Manhattan's New York Athletic Club (NYAC), and served for fifty years, from 1885-1935, mentoring several world record holders and Olympians.
 He was equally adept coaching water polo at NYAC, and led his teams to national titles, and a 1904 St. Louis Olympic Gold medal.
 An accomplished long-distance swimmer who helped develop and pass-on the modern front crawl to his students, he was considered by swimming historians to be "the first great American coach of the modern era".

 Early life

 Sundstrom was born on October 28, 1858 in Brooklyn, New York, to Mrs. and Mr. J.F.
 Sundstrom, a Scandinavian sea Captain.
 He attended public schools in Brooklyn, and began to swim at an early age.
 He participated in long distance races in New York City rivers and later Manhattan Harbor while competing for cash purses.
 Following his father's example, he set out to sea as part of his education, and sailed on ships that circumnavigated the globe more than once.
 A hearty lad in a rough world, he took up boxing while at sea as a youth.
 His own years as a swimming and water polo competitor spanned from 1885-1895, though he continued to swim well into his 60's.